Financial Requirements: Regulation Crowdfunding

 Even if you are pre-revenue and have $0s all the way through- these statements are still required.

 NOTE: PLEASE DO NOT JUST SUBMIT YOUR TAX STATEMENTS, OR QUICK BOOKS.
 THEY MUST BE IN THE CORRECT FORMAT TO BE ACCEPTED BY THE SEC.

-If yes, and you are raising more than $535,000 through two offerings, within a 12 month period, you will need audited financials.
+If yes, and you are raising more than $535,000, you will need audited financials.
 These will have to be completed by a CPA who is qualified to complete audits.